sp872-Sarang/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

-**\*\*\*Include a short video demonstrating the finished result.\*\*\***
+**\*\*\*Include a short video demonstrating the finished result.\*\*\*** The video can be found [here](https://drive.google.com/file/d/1dCIR9Z4INbXpoVanZhmD0bp6oZ5KWfQ8/view?usp=sharing
+<br> This is the same video as above, which inlucdes both answers and demonstration.